Yandex Cloud

 Asynchronous handlerAsynchronous handler

-The function sends a request to https://example.com/ and returns the HTTP response code and the contents of a JSON document:
+The function sends a request to https://example.com/ and returns the HTTP status code and the contents of the JSON document:

 module.exports.handler = async function (event) {